aplteam/CompareFiles/README.md

 ]CompareFiles /path/to/file1 '/path/to/file 1' -edit1 -edit2
 ```

+## Operatings systems

+`]CompareFiles` attempts to work on Windows, Linux and Mac-OS.
+Because not all comparison utilities work on all platforms the configuration file has three sections for "Win", "Lin" and "Mac".
+If a comparison utility happens to work on all three platforms you must add it to all those sections.

+You can specify a default comparison utility

 ## Prerequisites

 * `CompareFiles` requires Dyalog Unicode 18.0 or better
 * Link version 3.0.8 or better
 * The [Tatin package manager](https://github.com/aplteam/tatin) must be available
+* The comparison utility you want to use must be added to the configuration file in one of two possible ways:

+  * The full path pointing to the executable
+  * Just the name of the execuatable

+    This works only if the path of the folder where the executable lives was added to the operating system's `PATH` variable.

 ## Installation